caseybriggs/ARIA-charts/README.md

 We have checked this data set for errors sufficient for ABC reporting purposes, but neither I nor the ABC take responsibility for any issues that arise from further use of the data and you should satisfy yourself that it is suitable for your purposes before using.

 It is possible that some errors in artist location data have snuck through.
 If you discover an error please file an issue or [get in touch](https://www.caseybriggs.com/).
-This data should update weekly but I am not actively monitoring it.
+This data updates weekly on Tuesdays.

 This repository contains three csv files: